Looking to get feedback on which of your ideas might be most valuable and how best to deliver them?

 Whether others submit new ideas or feedback on existing ones, it will all be routed back to your Insights board for you to analyze alongside inputs streaming in from other channels.

-And you can now create different Portals for different audiences, customer segments, or products and manage them out of the same productboard project.
+And you can now create different Portals for different audiences, customer segments, or products and manage them out of the same productboard workspace.

 Get started collecting user insights at scale